-Likelihood is one of these factors has been telling your sebum glands to work the night-shift…
+The likelihood is one of these factors has been telling your sebum glands to work the night-shift;

-- Eating a diet with lots of insulinotropic foods – lots about this in your 2 week clear skin meal plan
+- Eating a diet with lots of insulinotropic foods – if I think this is a key factor for you, I’ll be explaining more in your SkinCoach Me plan

 - Drying skincare